-Before deploying Syncplicity, EMC IT worked with the product developers to make sure the service met the company’s stringent security requirements.
+Before deploying Syncplicity by Axway, EMC IT worked with the product developers to make sure the service met the company’s stringent security requirements.
 “Consumer cloud sharing services don’t meet our requirements because employees lose control of who views a file after they email a link or embed it in a website,” says Ian Fitzgerald, Senior Manager of Cloud Services for EMC IT.

-With Syncplicity, EMC IT applies security controls to users, files, folders, and devices.
+With Syncplicity by Axway, EMC IT applies security controls to users, files, folders, and devices.
 For example, employees who share a link can set it to expire after a few days.
-They can restrict viewing to colleagues who have a Syncplicity account.
+They can restrict viewing to colleagues who have a Syncplicity by Axway account.
 They can also require a password, which is sent separately to the recipient.
-EMC IT doesn’t want employees sending easily guessed passwords, like ‘12345678,’ so employees just click a button and Syncplicity generates a random, complex password.
+EMC IT doesn’t want employees sending easily guessed passwords, like ‘12345678,’ so employees just click a button and Syncplicity by Axway generates a random, complex password.

 Vic Bhagat, Chief Information Officer, EMC